-During 2022, SICOG received US\$4.1 million from the applicable Cuban government agency for oil payments, resulting in an overdue balance at December 31, 2022 of US\$23.2 million which is to be recovered by way of the Cobalt Swap.
-As at December 31, 2021, the overdue amount was US\$27.3 million.
+During 2023, SICOG received the overdue balance as at December 31, 2022 of US\$23.2 million for Cuban oil sales by way of the Cobalt Swap.
+There are no amounts owing to the Corporation for oil receivables at December 31, 2023.
 Please see "Three Year History - 2022 Cobalt Swap Agreement" for additional information.